riceissa/dlw-tutorial-post/post.md

 ### More foundation giving data

-Currently, DLW tracks the giving data of foundations including the Bill and Melinda Gates Foundation, Arnold Foundation, Hewlett Foundation, Good Ventures/Open Philanthropy Project, and Ford Foundation.
+Currently, DLW tracks the giving data of foundations including the Gates Foundation, Arnold Foundation, Hewlett Foundation, Good Ventures/Open Philanthropy Project, and Ford Foundation.
 However, there are many more foundations whose donations we could track.